Echo Community Radio from west Dublin

 South Dublin Radio from Dún Laoghaire

-South Dublin Radio was one of the many pirates of the era from the southside of Dublin, broadcasting from c.
-1982 to 1984 from the suburb of Dún Laoghaire.
+South Dublin Radio was one of the many pirates of the era from the southside of Dublin, broadcasting from 1983-1984 from the suburb of Dún Laoghaire.
 The station was linked to Radio South County that first came on air in 1980 and was active on 963 kHz AM.
-In 1984, it changed its name to South Dublin Community Radio but closed sometime in the autumn of that year.
+In 1984, it changed its name to South Dublin Community Radio but closed sometime towards the end of that year.
 Many of those involved went on to the popular 1990s pirate DLR that broadcast from the same location.

 This tape is of the station when it was known as South Dublin Radio and features a chart music show presented by Bruce Foxton, obviously a fake name based on the British mod singer.
 There are plenty of requests from around the southside.
 Reception is weak reflecting the fact that the recording was made on the other side of the city well outside the core listening area.
 The recording was made from 91 FM from 1515-1602 on 30th July 1984.
 It is from the Skywaves Tapes Collection.
 Radio Skywave International was a 1980s shortwave station broadcasting from Baldoyle in northeast Dublin.